This article outlines the underlying motivation and rules for the Technical Electives section of the 37CU CSCI degree requirements.

 My course is not on the list

-If the course you are interested in is not yet listed, that does not necessarily mean that it does not count; it may simply mean that we have not made a decision yet.
-There are lots of courses that could be suitable, so we cannot maintain a definitive list!
-If your course is not yet listed, please fill in this form, and attach a recent syllabus.
+If the course you are interested in is not listed, that does not necessarily mean that it does not count; it simply means that we have not considered the course yet.
+If your course is not yet listed, please fill in this form and attach a recent syllabus.
 The department will make a decision and then add it to the list below.

 Classifying courses isn’t trivial, so please do this only for courses you actually want to take!